 can be your best friend!

-The first step involves building the first block.
-This should be done by making a 3x2x1 block on the left side of the cube.
-Should you choose to follow the example set by Roux himself, the red should be on the down face side while yellow should be on the left.
-This means that you are going to be solving a block consisting of a yellow center, with a yellow/green, yellow/red, and yellow/blue edges as well as yellow/red/green and yellow/red/blue corners.
-To improve upon your time, you must attempt to plan this step while still in the inspection phase and complete this move without looking at the cube.
+Build the 1x2x3 block on the left side of the cube.
+According to the example that Gilles Roux used, the red cubes should face down while the yellow ones should be on the left.
+This results in a block with a yellow center.
+The edges will be yellow/green, yellow/red, and yellow/blue, while the corners will be yellow/red/green and yellow/red/blue.
+Plan this step during the inspection phase, and complete this move without looking at the cube.

-After you have completed the first step, you must now build a correlating 3x2x1 block on the opposite side of the cube to the first block.
-This block should consist of a White center with white/blue, white/red, and white/green edges.
-The block should also have white/red/green and white/red/blue corners.
-This step must be completed without disturbing the first block you have built, which is going to render the process redundant.
-This can be done by using only R, r, M, and U moves.
+Build a 1x2x3 block on the opposite side of the cube without tampering with the first one.
+This block should consist of a white center, and white/blue, white/red, and white/green edges.
+The corners should be white/red/green and white/red/blue.
+This step must be completed without meddling with the first block by using only R, M, and U moves.

 - No swap

 After completing the first three previous steps, only the front and the back edges in the D layer, and the four U edges will be left.
 An edge piece will be correctly aligned if the D or U face color is in the center.
 If there is an orange center on the U face and a red on the D face, an edge in the U layer will be correctly aligned if it is either orange or red up.
 An edge will also be aligned correctly in the D layer if it is orange or red down.